dcarpintero/machine-learning/Diffusion-Models.md

 # Diffusion Models

-[Diffusion models](https://arxiv.org/abs/1503.03585), originally proposed in 2015, have emerged as the leading deep generative models for image, audio, and video synthesis due to their training stability and high-quality sample generation.
+[Diffusion models](https://arxiv.org/abs/1503.03585), introduced in 2015, have emerged as the leading deep generative models for image, audio, and video synthesis due to their training stability and high-quality sample generation.
 While other generative models like *Generative Adversarial Networks (GANs)*, *Variational Autoencoders (VAEs)*, and *Flow-based* models can also produce high-quality images, diffusion models have demonstrated superior performance in their abilities towards training convergence (stability), fine control over noise levels, invertible process and flexibility across domains.

 In practice, diffusion models operate by gradually adding Gaussian noise to the training data until the data transforms into pure noise.
 The model then learns to reverse this process by computing the loss between the predicted and effective noise.
 By applying this learned denoising process to random seeds sampled from a normal distribution, diffusion models can generate data with realistic characteristics.